Resources – Play games

 To run Amiga games, you need both an Amiga emulator and a “kickstart ROM” that includes the basic Amiga software.
 You can also choose to install Workbench, an Amiga file manager that makes it easier to navigate your games and applications.

 If you are willing to pay a little to bypass the setup process, Amiga Forever sells customized emulator packages starting at $10.
 These setups include legally licensed Amiga kickstart ROMs.
 This is recommended for anyone who doesn’t want to deal with setup hassle.
 Otherwise, there are several options for emulators, though you’ll have to obtain a kickstart ROM another way.
-Since the ROMs are commercially available products, you’re encouraged to purchase the Value version of Amiga Forever in order to use its licensed ROMs.
+Since the ROMs are commercially available products, you’re encouraged to purchase the Value version of Amiga Forever to use its licensed ROMs.

 The most popular Amiga emulator for Windows is FS-UAE, which is compatible Windows, Macintosh, and many Linux distros.
 FS-UAE’s website has a documentation section, containing a basic “Getting Started” guide and detailed subsections about the program’s features.